 Since God withholds forgiveness, can we?Question: "Since God does not forgive until a person confesses/repents, does that mean we can withhold forgiveness from those who sin against us until they confess/repent?"

 Answer: The Bible speaks a great deal about forgiveness, both God’s forgiveness of sinful human beings and the forgiveness that human beings should have for each other.
 But they are not two separate, unrelated issues of forgiveness; rather, they are vitally linked.
-Intimacy with God and day-to-day cleansing are dependant on our forgiveness of others (Matthew 6:12), and our forgiveness of others is to be patterned on and an example of God’s forgiveness of us (Ephesians 4:32; Colossians 3:13).
-So this question is an important one.
+Intimacy with God and day-to-day cleansing are dependent on our forgiveness of others (Matthew 6:12), and our forgiveness of others is to be patterned on and an example of God’s forgiveness of us (Ephesians 4:32; Colossians 3:13).
+So, this question is an important one.

 We need to make an effort to understand God’s forgiveness of us if we are going to forgive others in a way that reflects God’s forgiveness.
 Sadly, in recent decades the word forgiveness has taken on a connotation of “psychological freedom” instead of freedom from sin, and this has brought some confusion about the whole concept of what it means to forgive.